-Cody and Charles Walking in Formaspace's Manufacturing Facility be overwhelming to decide where to start.
+If you want to change the culture in your manufacturing facility for the better, it can be overwhelming to decide where to start.
 Don't reinvent the wheel.
 Use simple, proven methods to get started.

 Well-known manufacturing management techniques, such as 5S, Kaizen, and the Toyota Way, inspired by Toyota (and other Japanese firms) are good places to start.
-Not only do they help you get organized, they can often provide quick, positive results that will help inspire confidence in making further changes.
+Not only do they help you get organized, but they can also often provide quick, positive results that will help inspire confidence in making further changes.